phuocsonuet/TheConqueror/README.md

     $ mingw32-make -f MakeFile
     $ ./main.exe

-How to play
-Very easy, press Enter button to build "your Conqueror"
+How to play: Very easy, press Enter button to build "your Conqueror"

 # Game Demo
 You can see it on Youtube: https://youtu.be/9rKi5hqLJvY